 The appeals court reversed the decision, holding that the jury may have been confused, and the estate should have been awarded damages.
 The defendant appealed the issue to the state’s Supreme Court.
 The New Mexico Supreme Court ultimately found that the plaintiff contributed to the ambiguity and did not object or seek clarification before their discharge.
 Thus, the intermediate appellate court’s decision was reversed.

 Have You Been Injured in a New Mexico Accident?

-If you or a loved one has been injured or killed in a New Mexico accident due to the negligence of another party, you should seek representation from the dedicated attorneys at the Fine Law Firm.
+If you or a loved one has been injured or killed in an Albuquerque accident due to the negligence of another party, you should seek representation from the dedicated attorneys at the Fine Law Firm.
 Aside from establishing that the defendant was negligent, proving damages is one of the most important parts of a New Mexico personal injury lawsuit.
 These cases often hinge on which evidence is determined to be admissible and the instructions provided to the jury regarding the available damages.
 It is important that you have the assistance of an experienced and knowledgeable New Mexico personal injury attorney to seek the monetary compensation you deserve.
 Contact the Fine Law Firm at 800-640-6590 to schedule your free initial consultation.

 More Blog Posts:

 Appellate Court Remands Case in Plaintiff’s Favor in Recent Premises Liability Action, New Mexico Personal Injury Lawyer Blog, May 23, 2017.